SiGiL-Cpp/CppCraft/pages/05-processing.md

 from a queuing apprentice and brings it down to the cellar (*paging*).
 When that apprentice gets their turn, the butler will return the drawer from the cellar.
 This only happens in extreme cases.

+But when it does happen, it takes a while to get these drawers back, making for noticeable lag.
 ```

 So with everyone taking turn, from time to time, our apprentice will be
-interrupted by the butler, to leave the desk for another apprentice, and gets
+interrupted by the butler, will leave the desk for another apprentice, and get
 queuing.

-Although that can happen at any time (*preemption* in modern architectures), the
+Though that can happen at any time (*preemption* in modern architectures), the
 apprentice is way more likely to be interrupted by the butler when they reach
 out to him.
 Fair enough, isn't it?